 USEITI on the web

-The website 18F helped Interior build, currently in live beta, offers visualizations of extractives data to show how such resources generate revenue across the country, and where the money earned goes.
+The website 18F helped Interior build, currently in live beta (link removed), offers visualizations of extractives data to show how such resources generate revenue across the country, and where the money earned goes.
 While for some resources basic data have existed for decades, EITI provided the impetus to release these data sortable by the amount the government receives in revenue by company.
 In addition to the data visualization, the USEITI website provides resources to help ordinary individuals better understand U.S. energy resources and policy.
 Even if you live in a state that isn’t on the map at useiti.doi.gov, the money earned directly benefits local communities in all 50 states and U.S. territories.

 The current iteration of the website only tells part of the story.
 For example, there is more work to be done in providing data about non-energy resources such as gold and copper.
 Some of these resources are mined under laws that are more than 100 years old, and some of their related data hasn’t quite made it into the twenty-first century.